05 Feb 9 Natural Anxiety Remedies You Need to Know

 8. Go easy on caffeine

-Being a stimulant, caffeine naturally increases your energy and can also cause you to be anxiety and have jitters.
+Being a stimulant, caffeine naturally increases your energy and can also cause you to be anxious and have jitters.
 If you can’t completely eliminate caffeine from your life, at least decrease your consumption.
 Try decreasing a cup per day and check if you notice any reduction in your anxiety.
 You can also try replacing your cup of coffee with something that has less caffeine but with more health gains, like green tea.
 You don’t only get caffeine from coffee or tea.
 Other sources are soda, energy drinks, chocolates, and some over-the-counter pain relievers.
 So, it is also important to be mindful of these other sources.

 9. Scrutinize your diet